PhD Program in Health Practice Research

 Completed PhD application.

-Clinical licensure in a health profession, such as nursing, physical therapy, social work, or similar field.
-Suitability of other professions will be determined on a case by case basis.
+Clinical licensure in a health profession, such as nursing, social work, or other clinical practice field.
+Suitability of other professions compatible with the mentoring capacity of School of Nursing faculty will be determined on a case-by-case basis.

 Transcripts from all previous college-level study reflecting a cumulative GPA of 3.0 for undergraduate work and 3.5 for graduate work.